AlekseySh/computer_science/README.md

-# DATA STRUCTURES
+# DATA STRUCTURES AND ALGORITHMS
-Simple custom data structures on python.
+Simple custom data structures and algorithms on python.